burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 2. *Non-type parameters.* In addition to type, template parameters include Non-Type parameters, which can have the type of:
 - Integral constant
-- Reference, and a pointer to a given function
-- Pointers to data of a function must have an external link type.
+- Reference, and a pointer to a given function.
+Pointers to data of a function must have an external link type.

 Starting from C++20, a template parameter can be of any fundamental type:
 - bool